 You are not legally required to have an attorney represent you in any divorce case.
 But, it is a very good idea for you to at least have an in-depth consultation with a divorce lawyer about the issues and circumstances of your case.

-A good divorce attorney can assist you in understanding what is likely to happen if you have a contested divorce that must be decided by a judge and also help you work out amicable terms for a settlement.
+A good divorce attorney can assist you in understanding what is likely to happen if you have a contested divorce that must be decided by a judge.
+This can help you work out amicable terms for a settlement.
 This will then allow you to file an uncontested divorce, avoid going to court and save you a lot of time, money and stress.
 Our uncontested divorce process is simple compared to a contested divorce.
 But you must follow the legal requirements of the law and the directions of the court.

 While there is a big difference between contested and uncontested divorce, the technical requirements are pretty much the same.
 For instance, there must be grounds for divorce and the divorce case must be filed in the correct court.
 If these or other technicalities are not satisfied, there will be no divorce until the problems are corrected.
 This is another reason why it is best to have a good divorce attorney working on your side.

 Although we certainly can and do represent clients in contested divorce matters, our primary focus in uncontested divorce.
-At present, we represent clients in uncontested divorce cases in 45 Georgia counties.
+At present, we represent clients in uncontested divorce cases in over 40 Georgia counties.

 We can help you decide whether an uncontested divorce is right for you.
 Just complete our Client Inquiry form and then call (770) 794-3220 or (912) 215-7677 to speak to an experienced Georgia divorce attorney.

 Robert L. Jones is an experienced Georgia divorce attorney.